-During this deep recession, with tens of thousands of businesses closing, you may suspect that hard economic times demand hard business decisions and that the bottom line rules.
+We are often taught to assume hard economic times demand sacrifices for the bottom line.
+And this is key for business resilience.
 So, why is it that Certified B Corporations, which balance profit with societal benefit, were 64% more likely than other businesses to survive the 2008-09 recession?

 Even now, the movement among business leaders to build a better society and healthier planet is actually thriving.